Vyral/nate-martinez-recruiting/_posts/2021-05-04-the-effect-of-rising-lumber-costs.md

 date: 2021-05-04 15:08:00
 tags:
 hidden: false
-excerpt: 'Lumber prices are increasing, and this trend will only continue'
+excerpt: 'Lumber prices are increasing, and this trend will only continue.'
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/Recruiting/2021/The+Effect+of+Rising+Lumber+Costs.mp4
 pullquote: